 Outside the end joist.
 Where the rim joist runs parallel to the joists (sometimes called an “end joist”) blocking must be added to tie into the second joist.
 This joist requires two connectors as shows (Detail B, below).

 Inside the rim joist.
 Posts placed inside the rim joist need to align with a perpendicular joist.
 The connecting joist needs to be reinforced with blocking fastened with 24 10d nails.
-(Detail A, left).
+(Detail A, below).

 If using steel tension ties seems like overkill, there are simpler methods for attaching guardrail posts.
 Two ½ in. bolts through the rim or end joist can meet the building code as long as the rim joist is adequately braced against rotating.
-Depending on the local code and it’s interpretation by the building inspector (e.g., the safety factor required), the detail shown below should be acceptable in many locales.
+Depending on the local code and its interpretation by the building inspector (e.g., the safety factor required), the detail shown below should be acceptable in many locales.
 If in doubt, have an engineer calculate the specific size and number of lag bolts or structural screws to meet the local code.

-RAILINGS and BALUSTERS
+RAILINGS & BALUSTERS

 To meet code standards, the railings that span from post to post should be as sturdy as the posts themselves.
 To achieve the necessary strength, it’s best to use at least 2×6 railing, either flat or vertical.
 Use the longest pieces available, with a continuous length for each side of the deck, if possible.
 Posts should be no more than 6 to 8 feet apart, depending on local codes.